What Is a Deed in Lieu?

 Buying a home is a major responsibility.
 If you’re unable to continue paying the mortgage on your house, what happens next?
 You’ve heard of foreclosure, which can result in losing your home and be financially damaging.
-But there’s another option called a deed in lieu of foreclosure, which may be less stressful than foreclosure, have less of a negative impact on a credit report, and may be faster to complete.
+But there’s another option called a deed in lieu of foreclosure, which may be less stressful than foreclosure, could have less negative impact on a credit report, and might be faster to complete.

 Note: SoFi does not offer a Deed in Lieu at this time.